CKs-Technology-News/PrivacyTools/NOPE.md

 - [Google Cloud Google](https://cloud.google.com/blog/topics/inside-google-cloud/update-on-google-clouds-work-with-the-us-government) #fedpot because they work together with the U.S. Government.
 - [Grammar & Spell Checker — LanguageTool](https://languagetool.org/) – Check your texts for spelling and grammar problems everywhere on the web.
 Contains telemetry.
 - [GrapheneOS](https://grapheneos.org/) – GrapheneOS is an open source privacy and security focused mobile OS with Android app compatibility.
 Mental problems with [Daniel Micay who makes things up](https://www.youtube.com/watch?v=Dx7CZ-2Bajg) and [begging for money](https://twitter.com/GrapheneOS/status/1463930841160200199) results in no trust.
 The developer has [no clue how Kasperskys AV really works](https://freenode.logbot.info/grapheneos/20210607) and such people dare to talk about security.
 All he does is to apply best practices into an OS, since there is no competition except CalyxOS this promise seems to be quickly fulfilled since there is no audit no one can disprove their promises.
+- [gtkcord3](https://github.com/diamondburned/gtkcord3) – Just keep in mind, using 3rd party Discord clients can result in your account being banned, but this is rarely enforced by Discord.
 - [HiddenLake](https://github.com/Number571/HiddenLake) – Outdated social media source code.
 - [Igloo](https://twitter.com/CKsTechNews/status/1464959988586229762)
+- [iodéOS](https://blog.jolla.com/suomenlinna/) – Based on [LineageOS](https://github.com/iodeOS/ota).
+The OS and their ad-blocker itself is [not FOSS](https://github.com/iodeOS), they only release why this is listed is beause some of their apps as [FOSS](https://forum.xda-developers.com/t/rom-fp4-11-0-iodeos-lineageos-18-1-microg-adblocker-02-02-2022.4397481/).
 - [ImageGlass](https://github.com/d2phap/ImageGlass/commit/97c716cf1ad23535b7b6840ba189270e440e742e) – Malware added.
 The malware makes the user's machine the exit node of a commercial proxy service, without users' knowledge or consent.
 They [reverted](https://github.com/d2phap/ImageGlass/issues/1252#issuecomment-1018625643) it but the trust is gone because they deleted and locked the [discussion](https://github.com/d2phap/ImageGlass/issues/1252), which is not how you deal with this.
 - [Intra (DNS)](https://getintra.org) for Android but owned by Google.
 - [JetBrains Fleet IDE](https://www.jetbrains.com/fleet/) is not FOSS.